kinnarr/fsmconverter/README.md

 ```

 ### Outputs
-Outputs need to be defined similarly to to the inputs; for every output variable a default value needs to be specified.
+Outputs need to be defined similarly to the inputs; for every output variable a default value needs to be specified.
 ```toml
 [outputs]
 output1=3		#3'b000